Faculty FAQ

 Please contact us if you would like to propose an Honors Symposium.

-At present, we are not offering course development funds, and Honors teaching is typically done as part of established workload, with no extra pay.
-However, the Honors Program offers course enrichment funds of up to $500 per course, which can be used for field trips, speakers, meals, or other expenses.
-The University Honors Program does not require a formal proposal for use of these funds.
-The procedure is to email Kate Gaudet (kate.gaudet@unh.edu), Associate Director of the UHP, with plans for using the funds, so that the UHP can be informed in advance.
-Faculty should then send itemized receipts to Kate for reimbursement.
+Honors teaching is typically done as part of established workload, with no extra pay.
+However, the Honors College often offers course enrichment funds of up to $500 per course, which can be used for field trips, speakers, meals, or other expenses.
+Funding may also be available for outside-of-workload projects involving Honors students.
+Please reach out to the Honors College with your ideas.

-The Honors Thesis usually counts for the capstone experience.
+The Honors Thesis often counts for the Capstone requirement, but not all capstones are theses.
 While capstones may take different forms, like internships or designated courses, the Honors Thesis must involved sustained independent research under the supervision of a faculty advisor, and must produce a significant written paper in accordance with disciplinary standards.
 The Honors Thesis also requires a public presentation (usually a poster or oral presentation at the Undergraduate Research Conference).
-Read more on our Honors Thesis page.

-Honors Liaisons recruit students for Honors in Major, offer guidance about curriculum, ensure that program information is available and up to date, certify Honors Designations, and certify completion of the program for graduating students.
-If you are an Honors Liaison, you have access to a Box folder that includes more information, as well as lists of Honors-eligible students.
-There is also a discussion forum for Liaisons in Canvas (in the Honors Faculty and Liaisons course).
+Honors Liaisons have primary responsibility for Honors in Major.
+They recruit students, offer guidance about curriculum, ensure that program information is available and up to date, certify Honors Designations, and certify completion of the program for graduating students.
+If you are an Honors Liaison, you have access to a Sharepoint folder that includes more information, as well as lists of Honors-eligible students.

 There are multiple ways to participate in Honors.
-The first is to be a member of the University Honors Program, which is invitation-only.
-To see how students are invited, and for information about nominating a student, visit our Honors Program Admission page.
-Generally, students begin the University Honors Program in their first year.
-Once they have completed most of their Discovery requirements, they are more likely to complete Departmental Honors.
+The first is to be a member of the Honors College, which is invitation-only, and results in a University Honors designation for students who complete the requirements.
+To see how students are invited, and for information about nominating a student, visit our Honors Admissions page.
+University Honors is a 4-year program, though some students complete it in less time